tomm2000/BBM/README.md

 # Antiquity Age
 ## Pantheons
 #### Earth goddess
-The Altar receives a +2 (from +1) Happiness Adjacency for Mountains and Natural Wonders.
+The Altar receives a +2 (from +1)  Happiness :slightly_smiling_face: Adjacency for Mountains and Natural Wonders.

 #### Fertility Rites
 +25% (from +10%) Growth Rate in Settlements (from cities only) with an Altar.

 #### Goddess of Festivals
-+2 (from +1) Culture on Quarters in Settlements with an Altar.
++2 (from +1) Culture :musical_note: on Quarters in Settlements with an Altar.

 #### God of Wisdom
-+2 (from +1) Science on Quarters in Settlements with an Altar.
++2 (from +1) Science :alembic: on Quarters in Settlements with an Altar.

 #### God of the Forge
-+40% (from +10%) Production towards constructing Buildings in Cities with an Altar.
++40% (from +10%) Production :hammer: towards constructing Buildings in Cities with an Altar.

 #### God of War
-+40% (from +15%) Production towards training Military Units in Cities with an Altar.
++40% (from +15%) Production :hammer: towards training Military Units in Cities with an Altar.

 #### Monuments of the Gods
-+30% (from +10%) Production towards constructing Wonders in Cities with an Altar.
++30% (from +10%) Production :hammer: towards constructing Wonders in Cities with an Altar.

 #### Oral Tradition
-+50% (from +10%) Production towards training Settlers in Cities with an Altar.
++50% (from +10%) Production :hammer: towards training Settlers in Cities with an Altar.

 #### Sacred Waters
-The Altar receives a +2 Gold Adjacency (from +1 happiness) for Coast, Lakes, and Navigable River tiles.
+The Altar receives a +2 Gold Adjacency (from +1  Happiness :slightly_smiling_face:) for Coast, Lakes, and Navigable River tiles.

 #### God of the Forest
 +2 (from +1) Gold on Camps and Woodcutters in Settlements with an Altar.
 Warehouse bonus.

 ## Legacy Paths
-#### Culture legacy path
+#### Culture :musical_note: legacy path
 House 6 (from 7) World Wonders in your empire.

 ## Independent people
-#### Culture suizerain bonus
+#### Culture :musical_note: suizerain bonus
-- +1 (from +2) Culture to Monuments for every City-State you are Suzerain of.
+- +1 (from +2) Culture :musical_note: to Monuments for every City-State you are Suzerain of.
 - +2 (from +1) Social Policy slot.

 #### Economic suizerain bonus